 Healthy travel tips

-While going on vacation is great, it’s important to take the necessary precautions to ensure you’re able to actually enjoy your trip.
-No one wants to fall ill while on holiday, and the following precautions will help ensure you stay healthy both during and after your vacation.
+While going on vacation is great, it’s important to take precautions to ensure you’re able to actually enjoy your trip.
+No one wants to fall ill while on holiday and the following tips will help ensure you stay healthy both during and after your vacation.

 - Get vaccinated if it’s recommended